 Second, avoid over-tightening the bolts that hold the o-ring in place.
 This can cause the o-ring to become damaged or dislodged.

 Finally, keep an eye on the o-ring after installation and replace it if it starts to show signs of wear or damage.
-By following these simple tips, you can help to prevent 5.3 oil pickup tube o-ring failure.
+By following these simple tips, you can help prevent 5.3 oil pickup tube o-ring failure.

 FAQs about 5.3 oil pickup tube o-ring symptoms